Crescentii: History

 In the countryside, Crescentii castles concentrated a cluster of population that depended on them for their defense and were dependable armed members of the Crescentii clientage.

 After Sergius IV's death (1012), the Crescentii simply installed their candidate, Gregory, in the Lateran, without the assent of the cardinals.
 A struggle flared between the Crescentii and the rival Tusculani.
 The failure of their bold attempt and the pontificate of the Tusculan pope Benedict VIII, whose powerful protector was the King of the Germans, Henry II, whom he crowned Emperor in Rome in 1014, forced the Crescentii out of Rome, retreating to the fortified strongholds.
 In the 1020s, the abbot Hugh of Farfa was able to play one branch of Crescentii against another, and Crescentii support of two unsuccessful antipopes in mid-century, Sylvester III (Pope in 1045) and Benedict X in 1058 were symptoms of the clan's loss of unity and political prestige.
 As landowners, they settled into more local forms of patronage, as the Crescenzi.

+There was one last attempt at a restoration of Crescentii power when a disputed papal election in 1159 saw the election of Ottaviano dei Crescenzi Ottaviani di Monticelli as the Antipope Victor IV in opposition to Pope Alexander III.
+Victor IV received the backing of Holy Roman Emperor Frederick Barbarossa.
+Pope Alexander was unable to reclaim Rome which supported Victor.
+The schism only ended with the death of Victor in 1164.

 The last known member of the family was Cardinal Marcello Crescenzi who died in 1768.